mohdahmad242/Transfer-Learning-Model-hosted-on-Heroku-using-React-Flask/Webapp/Flask/README.md

         return text
     ```
 3. **Defining and Loading Machine Learning model**
-    * For this problem we first define our Model archichetire which is based on `BoREBTa` and then loading pre-traing model we saved in previous blog.
+    * For this problem we first define our Model archichetire which is based on `BoREBTa` and then load pre-trained weights we saved in the previous blog.
-    * Since we have saved the weight and biases in dictoniary form not whole model, so we need define the model again.
+    * `Important` Since we have saved the state file which stores only the parameters in dictoniary form not the complete model, so we need create the model again and load these values.
 ```python
     class ROBERTA(torch.nn.Module):
         def __init__(self, dropout_rate=0.3):